 For those missing out on the cultural delights of museums and theatre, the wonders of technology have come to the rescue.
 The British Museum was already ahead of the curve when it launched its Hold the World VR experience in collaboration with Sir David Attenborough back in 2018.
 The Sky TV app, when used together with a VR headset, allows users to handle the museum's collection and have a one-on-one lesson from Attenborough.
 To find out more, click here.

 Other museums have created more personalised tours, available on their own websites.
-The VR tour of Amsterdam's Rijksmuseum is particularly impressive, so click here here to enjoy.
-Alternatively, click here to take a close-up look at that art of the Uffizi gallery in Florence.
-Over in New York, The Metropolitan Museum of Art has a collection of 360-degree videos that you can watch here.
+The VR tour of Amsterdam's Rijksmuseum is particularly impressive, and the Uffizi gallery in Florence also uses virtual reality to get viewers up-close with the art.
+Over in New York, The Metropolitan Museum of Art has a collection of 360-degree videos that you can watch.

 Online Theatre Performances

-For additional performances of operas by Puccini, Verdi and Mozart, click here to head to the Opera Vision website.
-The Metropolitan has also started streaming performances as of April 20, so you can watch the first show, Tosca, online here.
+For additional performances of operas by Puccini, Verdi and Mozart, head to the Opera Vision website.
+The Metropolitan has also started streaming performances by the world's greatest opera singers.

 Want to bring a bit of Broadway home?
-If you're a fan of Andrew Lloyd Webber's musicals, you can watch your favourites on youtube via The Shows Must Go On!
+If you've been waiting for a chance to watch Hamilton! you can now enjoy it via the Disney+ subscription service.
+And If you're a fan of Andrew Lloyd Webber's musicals, you can watch your favourites on youtube via The Shows Must Go On!
 Youtube channel.
 Click here to tune in.